 In most of Italy and parts of France, a husband has the right to invest and manage his wife's dowry, but not spend it.
 He may be sued for mismanagement, and must be able to give it back to the wife's family if the couple separates.
+In Italy, if the wife has mostly male siblings, since this means her parents need to find less money for dowries. is likely to have difficulty obtaining money from the male heir after her father dies.

-In Italy, if the wife dies before the husband, her dowry must be given to her children or be returned to her parents.
+- will pay the dowry in installments.
+Dowries are often paid over three years, or finalized with a payment contingent on events.
+An example is the death of the bride's grandfather, so that her father inherits his money. - will receive the dowry in assets rather than money. - has parents who would prefer people thought they had far more money than they do dies before the husband, her dowry must be given to her children or be returned to her parents.
 In parts of France the husband may keep much of the dowry.
 In England the husband owns all of the goods of the wife, including her body.
 In all three places, the wife has the right to use a portion of her husband's property for support, if he predeceases her.
 For game purposes, assume this is one third of his estate, and that she likely loses this property if she remarries.